Shimizu Fish Market “Kashi no ichi”

 Large Oyster with lemon, 480 JPY!
-You can eat them at this shop.
+You can eat them at the spot.

 The fishes on the left are raw whitebaits, the second left are cherry shrimps.

-You can eat these only in Shizuoka.
+You can eat them only in Shizuoka.
 Cherry shrimp can be caught only in Suruga Bay, Shizuoka.

 Suruga Bay is the most deepest gulf in Japan.
 (2,500 meter).

 So various kinds of fishes can be caught.